markni/node-es-export-json/README.md

 Should backup the magic-cards into a file called "test.json"

-Only -i is required
+when -i is not inputted, it will back up the entire database

-``$ node index.js -i big-data``
+``$ node index.js``

-This will backup big-data index to "backup.json"
+This will backup entire database into "backup.json"